RAPTOR-MSSTATE/WRIVA-Project-Datasets-and-Models/README.md

 ### Colab File Used to Train Our Models
 https://colab.research.google.com/drive/1-59uZ6JBe-3zA5GJITm2ZWocBQmKRJZs?authuser=1#scrollTo=2z8JER1KM2Ul

-## Train a Custom Instance Segmentation Model Using Detectron2
+## Train Your Own Model Using Detectron2

 This guide provides step-by-step instructions to train a custom **instance segmentation model** using **Detectron2** using the **provided Google Colab File above**.
 It covers dataset preparation, model training, and evaluation.